asterisk/documentation/docs/Development/Roadmap/AstriDevCon-2012.md

 ## Participants

-!!! note
+/// note
 Unfortunately, my list of developers present got eaten by the cleaning crew (through no fault of their own, that's what I get for leaving it behind in a stack of scribbled papers!)
 If I miss your name and/or company on here, let me know and I'll be sure to correct the list below. – Matt

-[//]: # (end-note)
+///

 ### Developers/Contributors Present